 Library Proxy Server

-Use the Library Proxy Server to remotely access UCB only article databases, electronic journals, etc.
+Use the Library Proxy Server to remotely access UCB only article databases, electronic journals, etc. You must abide by the Library's conditions of use and licensing restrictions for electronic resources.

 Configure your browser: